Azman-Idrisi/Digital_Work/README.md

-# Pinterest Infographic Screenshot App
+# Pinterest Marketing Infographic

-This is a web application that displays an infographic about Pinterest marketing and allows users to take screenshots of it.
+A web application that displays an infographic about Pinterest marketing with beautiful animations.

 ## Features

 - Responsive infographic with a timeline layout
-- "Take Screenshot" button to capture the infographic
+- Smooth scroll animations using GSAP
-- Backend API endpoint for capturing screenshots
+- Modern and clean design
-- Automatic download of the captured screenshot
+- Mobile-friendly interface

 ## Tech Stack

-- Frontend: HTML, CSS, and vanilla JavaScript
+- HTML5 and CSS3
-- Backend: Node.js with Express
+- GSAP for animations
-- Screenshot functionality: Puppeteer
+- Vercel for deployment

 ## Setup Instructions